regoclint/prac/Notes.md

     - When the indexed rows are used more often for querying its useful otherwise its more of a negative for writes https://www.youtube.com/watch?v=zDzu6vka0rQ https://www.youtube.com/watch?v=WmJuhKLQMA4
-Solr vs ElasticSearch
+Apache Solr vs ElasticSearch
     - both build on Apache Lucene.
-Elastic came later
+Elastic came later and built by the Elastic company
     - Elastic has built in Zookeeper.
 SolrCloud needs Zookeeper to manage
     - Solr is much more oriented towards text search while Elasticsearch is often used for analytical querying, filtering, and grouping.